nicolascomay/confidence_dud/README.md

 - _Gender:_ a variable for gender identification of the participant. f=female; m=male; NoBinario=non binary gender identifications.
 - _Age:_ subject's age.

 _Note: data from experiment 2 contains more columns because it had more alternatives.
 For example, there are variables called n4SquareOrCircle and n5SquareOrCircle, indicating if the fourth and fifth alternative was a square (1) or a circle (2) respectively (and 0 if it was not shown).
 The same is for the other variables, with a 3, 4 or 5 indicating to which alternative refers._

+### Experiment 3

+- _distance_ratio:_ the distance of the target to the mean of the closest dot cloud.
+It can take 3 values: 3, 2.5 and 2.1.
+A value of 2 means that the target is in the middle of the 2 closest clouds.
+- _xtarget:_ x position of target on the screen.
+- _ytarget:_ y position of target on the screen.
+- _sd:_ standard deviation of clouds' dots (60 as in Li & Ma, 2020).
+- _nsamples:_ number of dots on each cloud (375 as in Li & Ma, 2020).
+- _color_nube1:_ index for the color of the cloud 1.
+0 = red; 1 = green; 2 = blue.
+- _color_nube2:_ index for the color of the cloud 2.
+0 = red; 1 = green; 2 = blue.
+- _color_nube3:_ index for the color of the cloud 3.
+0 = red; 1 = green; 2 = blue.
+- _color_buttons1:_ index for the color of the button 1.
+Is always 0 as button 1 was always red.
+- _color_buttons2:_ index for the color of the button 2.
+Is always 1 as button 2 was always green.
+- _color_buttons3:_ index for the color of the button 3.
+Is always 2 as button 3 was always blue.
+- _correct_color:_ the color of the correct cloud.
+- _correct_cloud:_ the number of the correct cloud.

+_The rest of de variables are the same as in experiment 1 & 2._

 ## Models
-In the 'scripts' folders you'll also find the code for the four models developed for this study: the max model, the diff model, the average-residual model and the contrast model.
+In the 'scripts' folders you'll also find the code that performs the simulations of the 3 models proposed for this study: the max model, the diff model and the contrast model.

 ## Contact